Praqma/helmsman/docs/how_to/apps/order.md

     priority= -3

   [apps.artifactory]
-    name = "artifactory" # should be unique across all apps description = "artifactory"
+    description = "artifactory"
     namespace = "staging" # maps to the namespace as defined in environments above enabled = true # change to false if you want to delete this app release [empty = false]